solodit/solodit_content/reports/Cyfrin/2025-07-15-cyfrin-vii-v2.0.md

 ### Underlying liquidity position is not transferred when fully unwrapping through the partial unwrap overload

-**Description:** While the `ERC721WrapperBase` partial unwrap overload is intended for use following partial liquidations, it is possible for the sole holder of an ERC-6909 token to use this function to perform a full unwrap by specifying the the total supply of the corresponding `tokenId`:
+**Description:** While the `ERC721WrapperBase` partial unwrap overload is intended for use following partial liquidations, it is possible for the sole holder of an ERC-6909 token to use this function to perform a full unwrap by specifying the total supply of the corresponding `tokenId`:

 ```solidity
 function unwrap(address from, uint256 tokenId, address to, uint256 amount, bytes calldata extraData)